18F/cic-site/pages/acquisition/procurement-process.md

 ## Determine your mission needs

-Your acquisition team are experts, and they — along with resources like GSA’s [Assisted Acquisition Services](https://aas.gsa.gov/index.html) and 18F’s [acquisition services](https://18f.gsa.gov/tags/acquisition-services/) — can help shepherd the process along.
+Your acquisition team are experts, and they — along with resources like GSA’s [Assisted Acquisition Services (AAS)](https://aas.gsa.gov/index.html) and 18F’s [acquisition services](https://18f.gsa.gov/tags/acquisition-services/) — can help shepherd the process along.
 But generally speaking, you’ll have to consider the following things before you can successfully procure a cloud solution.

 * **Do you want to buy cloud technology and cloud services together or separately**?
 This may help you decide which purchasing vehicles to choose or which types of contracts will meet your needs.